-Please pay attention during the safety briefing prior to departing.
+If you have selected a captained charter, or an approved crew for your bareboat rental, Please pay attention during the safety briefing given by the chosen crew prior to departing.

 In order for us to legally rent out a yacht to be used for up to 13 people plus crew, we must follow "Bare boat" or "Demise Charter" rental rules.
 It is imperative that each of these "7" rules be understood and followed 100% correctly by the Yachts owner, the broker/listing agent, the renter and the crew.

 The law states that there must be a bareboat rental agreement available or onboard, signed by both parties.
-We can not depart without that signature.
+We can not depart without those signatures.

-We can provide a list of approved and recommended captains/crew that you may choose from to operate the vessel and its accessories.
-The captain/crew members on our list have agreed to work for renters for a typical shared gratuities paid by the renter, usually 15 to 20%.
+We can provide a list of our favorite approved captains/crew that you may choose from to operate the vessel and its accessories.
+The captain/crew members on our list have agreed to work for renters for the customary gratuities paid by the renter and given directly to the captain, usually 20% of the charter price.

-The Bare Boat rental laws state that if the Charterer would like to hire a captain/crew, the captain/crew must be chosen by and hired by the renter, they do and can not receive any pay or compensation from the broker or owner.
+The Bare Boat rental laws state that if the Charterer would like to hire a captain/crew, the captain/crew must be chosen by and hired by the renter, they do not and can not receive any pay or compensation from the broker or owner.
 So, to be clear, the crew is paid for by the renter, and not the owner or broker.
+A price package may have been presented which includes a crew fee, however, you would be responsible to pay the crew directly.
 If a captain is hired by the renter, that captain would be the responsible party for the safe navigation of the vessel.

 Note: Vessel owner can not be onboard while rented.

 The law states that a bareboat operation is only legal if all of these items is followed 100%.
 The charterer rents and pays for the vessel and its accessories.
-And also is responsible for costs for the following items
+And also is responsible for independent costs for the following items:

 All food, fuel, & stores, all port & pilotage fees, any insurance costs covering liability that is not included in the owners policy.
 Renters can and should acquire their own insurance for the rentals time period.